faisalsatrio/CMS/README.md

 `Play with the CMS`

 After you have installed the requirements, now you can play around with the CMS.
 But before that, open the terminal and get into the CMS directory.
-After you are in the CMS directory, run this command.
+After you are in the CMS directory, activate the CMS environment by run this command for Windows

+	activate CMS

+Or this for Linux/macOS

+	source activate CMS

+Everytime you want to play with the CMS, make sure you have activated the environment.

 	python manage.py makemigrations